 Simply giving someone complete access to your password manager or your entire collection of personal files can feel scary — and rightfully so.
 It’s not something to do lightly.

 To be honest, if you’re not sure a specific individual can be trusted with the information, it’s likely they shouldn’t be.
 You want someone you can really trust.

 One way I’ve found that helps just a little is to provide that critical information on paper in a sealed envelope.
 The implication is that you could ask for the envelope back, and, seeing it still sealed, know your trust was not misplaced.

-A variation of this approach is to use what’s called a “two-man rule“.
+A variation of this approach is a “two-man rule“.
 With this approach, you never give a single person your complete password, but instead select two (or more) individuals and give each of them a portion of it.
-Only when they are in agreement can they assemble the pieces and gain access.
+Only when they agree can they assemble the pieces and gain access.

 A lengthy password (or a passphrase) is ideal for this, as long as the phrase is nonsensical.
 You should not be able to guess a missing piece of the phrase with only the portion you’ve been given.
 “Correct horse battery staple” is a good example of this, since (aside from its notoriety as an example passphrase) the words are completely unrelated to one another.